sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 - With the help of network hardware technology providers, create an open forum that capitalizes on the use of **programmable networking devices** including
   - **SmartNICs**.
 A smart network interface card (SmartNIC), is a programmable accelerator that makes data center networking, security and storage efficient and flexible.
 It offloads from server CPU a set of tasks such as how to process and route packets of data.
   - **SmartSwitches**.
-A smart switch is a type of managed switch with only a select number of options for management.
-It may only provide functionality to configure a handful of settings.
+A smart switch is a type of managed switch with a selected number of options for management.
   - **SmartAppliances**.
-An (SDN) appliance is a multi-tenant network appliance.
-It will have multiple cards; one card has multiple machines or bare-metal servers, which supports Virtual Ports.
+An appliance is a multi-tenant network appliance.
+    It has multiple data processing units (DPUs) supporting virtual ports.
 - Optimize **stateful L4** performance and connection scale by 10x or even 100x,
   when compared to implementations that make extensive use of a generic software stack approach (compromising performance for flexibility).
-This flexibility for a further optimized approach.
 As host networking in the cloud is performed at L4, the resulting performance improvements should be truly significant.
 - Microsoft Azure will integrate and deploy DASH solutions to ensure that scale, monitoring, reliability, availability and constant innovation are proven and hardened.
 Other enterprise and cloud providers may deploy DASH as well.
 It should be noted that innovations for **in-service software upgrades** (ISSU) and **high availability** (HA) are key tenets of the DASH charter.

 ## Compliance and requirements